 The result can be passed to help-string argument of

-cf-arg-enable
+cf-arg-enable and cf-arg-with.

-This corresponds to autoconf’s AS_HELP_STRING
+This corresponds to autoconf’s AS_HELP_STRING.

 Call it as follows, and it’ll indent and fill the description nicely.